cardano-scaling/hydra/security/RFP.md

 Disclosure
 It is common – but not universal – practice for disclosure/publication of audit report, for example as a part of a responsible disclosure policy.
 A typical policy would be to publish a report after a certain period (e.g. 30-90 day) or at the point that a DApp goes live, whichever is earlier.

-# Scope of the audit

-We provide the auditor with three artefact:
-* Hydra original paper
-* Hydra implementation specification
-* Hydra on-chain code base
-* Hydra off-chain code base
-* Hydra layser 2 code base

-We expect the auditor to assess these three statements:
-* Hydra implementation specification is compliant with the Hydra original paper to the extent that the proofs in the Hydra original paper apply to the Hydra implementation specification.
-* Hydra on-chain and off-chain code base is compliant with Hydra implementation specification
-* Hydra layer 2 code base is compliant with Hydra implementation specification
-* Given the security hypotheses, Hydra layer 2 code base is immune to side channel attacks through the network or the API or impersonating a user or any other attack you can think of.